 As an initiative started by the President’s Council on Fitness, Sports and Nutrition, every May, the council encourages you to get up and get moving, to increase your physical fitness and to live a healthier life.
-From National Bike to School Day on May 9th to Senior Health and Fitness Day on the 31st, spend this May enjoying and encouraging a more active lifestyle — your body will love you for it!
+From National Bike to School Day to Senior Health and Fitness Day, spend this May enjoying and encouraging a more active lifestyle — your body will love you for it!

 Now, we all know that living a more active lifestyle is good for you (it’s healthy to be healthy), but did-you-know that physical activity in an educational environment dramatically increases student learning and retention?